Ivan-LZY/SG-Cyclingscapes/README.md

   <a><b>Top:</b> SG-Cyclingscapes  <b>Bottom:</b> Cityscapes equivalent breakdown, extracted from its paper: https://arxiv.org/abs/1604.01685</a>
 </p>

-The ranking of the classes within its grounping was similar to Cityscapes.
+The ranking of the classes within its grounping was very similar to Cityscapes.
 There were also alot more trucks than cars as some of the cycling routes have ongoing building constructions nearby.<br><br>

 <p align="center">
   <img src="https://github.com/Ivan-LZY/SG-Cyclingscapes/blob/main/imgs/4DatasetSplit.jpg">